pschudar/datalayer/README.md

 In a live environment - It's my recommendation that class.dlconfig.php be moved OUTSIDE of the web accessible directory structure.
 If your web root is /home/user/public_html - I would store this file somewhere in the /user/ directory.
 This keeps your database information secure if there's ever an issue with your server or the configuration is changed somehow.

+Doing this will require that you manually include the class.dlconfig.php file or modify the autoloader to bring it in first.

 Further Examples

 I'll be adding more examples in the future showing how to use DataLayer with more complex SQL queries (INNER JOIN, LEFT JOIN, etc).